bitnami/containers/bitnami/drupal/README.md

 ```
 docker run --name=drupal -v ~/drupal-files:/opt/bitnami/apps -e USER_UID=`id -u` -p 80:80 -p 443:443 bitnami/drupal
 ```
-This will create a folder `drupal-files` in your home directory exposing the folder /opt/bitnami/apps in the container.
+This will create a folder `drupal-files` in your home directory exposing the folder `/opt/bitnami/apps` into the container.
 This folder should be empty or non existent when creating the container.

 NOTE: Currently is only possible to expose `/opt/bitnami/apps`.
 Also setting the variable USER_UID will make the files modifiable by your current user.